 Disclaimer

-The Golden Portugal is not affiliated with any of the third-party institutions, financial service providers, or immigration authorities mentioned in this case study.
+The Golden Portugal is not affiliated with any of the third-party institutions, financial service providers, mentioned in this case study.
 All references are included solely for educational purposes to illustrate a real client’s personal experience.
 This is not financial, legal, or investment advice, nor an endorsement of any specific service provider.